socyol/scDynaBar/README.md

 - **`barcode_sequences/`**: This directory contains CSV files with barcode sequence data.
 Each file includes information on:
   - `cellID`: Identifier for each cell.
   - `barcode_sequence`: The specific barcode sequence (or allele).
-  - `quality_score`: Quality score from Illumina sequencing for each single-cell experiment.
+  - `mean_illumina_score`: Quality score from Illumina sequencing for each single-cell experiment.

 - **`metadatas/`**: This directory contains metadata CSV files that provide details on:
   - The number of reads/alleles (coverage) for each cell.